explore

 • Respect other visitors.
 Be a good neighbor, not too noisy or distracting.
 Remember, many people camp for peace, not a party.

-There’s much more to say about camping, especially backcountry camping, but that’s enough to get you started!
+There’s much more to say about going camping, especially backcountry camping, but that’s enough to get you started!
+If the idea of camping has always seemed a bit daunting to you, I hope this gives you a good place to start!
 Questions?
 Did I miss anything?
 Leave a comment, and I’ll see you on the trail!

 Please note that this blog post includes affiliate links.
 If you do choose to purchase something, I may earn a small commission – at no additional cost to you.
 As always, all ideas and opinions expressed in this post are entirely my own.